bytecodealliance/wasi.dev/docs/interfaces.md

 * **Modules** can use APIs from WASI 0.1, an earlier stage of WASI's development.
 Since WASI 0.2 was released in February 2024, WASI 0.1 support is more widespread among Wasm runtimes, and it is widely used in production today.

+## WASI 0.3

+For more information on the forthcoming WASI 0.3 release, see the [Roadmap](roadmap.md).

 ## WASI 0.2

 ### Presentation